Pacific & Santa Cruz Veterinary Specialists is locally operated as a proud member of the PetVet Care Centers Network.

 PetVet respects your privacy and is committed to protecting your personal information.
 Please see our privacy notice for additional information about our data practices.

-Pacific & Santa Cruz Veterinary Specialists is thrilled to welcome a Board-Certified or Residency-Trained Veterinary Medical Oncologist to our collaborative, fun, and highly supportive team.
+Pacific & Santa Cruz Veterinary Specialists has a collaborative, fun, and highly supportive team.
 We’re serious about excellent medicine—and just as serious about enjoying the people we practice it with.
+We foster a culture of collaboration, mutual respect, and joy at work.
+You’ll partner closely with surgery, internal medicine, and ECC to deliver integrated cancer care.

 Between the Pacific coastline and the redwoods, Santa Cruz blends laid-back living with an active outdoor and cultural scene—surf in the morning, hike or ride after work, and enjoy a thriving food, arts, and tech community.
 It’s a place that genuinely supports sustainability, diversity, and work-life balance.